Employee portraits

 Curiosity and collaborating with colleagues are two strong drivers for Daniel.
 A successful example of this is when RCI, the measurement system for railways, became a requirement.
 It was introduced to make it impossible for the machine to tip when the operator is working off the track.

-HUDDIG were already equipped with the hardware so we could build such a system by updating the software.
-Here, HUDDIG were ahead of the game, while we felt we were providing good service - a win-win.
-The more knowledge we have in the company, the more likely it is that we can do such things, also in the future.
+HUDDIG were already equipped with the hardware, so we could build such a system by updating the software.
+This gave HUDDIG a head start, while we felt we were providing good service—a win-win situation, in short.
+The more knowledge we have in the company, the greater the chance that we can do things like this, even in the future.

 From 2005 to 2015, with some exceptions, Daniel was alone in making software.
 Now he has two colleagues in Fabian and Emil.
 The term mechatronics is something that more and more people are familiar with given the fact that hydraulic functions are being replaced by electrically controlled, software-controlled solutions.

-- You need to know how electrical systems and software work - basic knowledge is important, but being curious about technology, wanting to learn more and fitting in socially with the team is key.
+- You need to know how electrical systems and software work - basic knowledge is important, but being curious about technology, wanting to learn more and socially fitting into the group is key.
 We are building teams and need team players who want to develop together.
 It's a great time now that I have my competent and fun colleagues to chat with.
 We come up with such fantastic solutions together," concludes Daniel.